-Cats are more solitary animals than dogs are, but that doesn’t mean they aren’t social, says Dr Lindsay Butzer, DVM, consulting veterinarian for PetMeds.
+Cats are more solitary animals than dogs are, but that doesn’t mean they aren’t social, says Dr. Lindsay Butzer, DVM, consulting veterinarian for PetMeds.
 “Cats enjoy more individual time and choose when they want to rub up against your leg to be petted,” she says.
 “And they are still very aware of how much love you give them.”

 In happy multi-cat households, “cats may play with each other, sleep next to or near each other, or engage in mutual grooming,” Cassiday adds.
-They may even engage in play fighting, which looks and sounds different from aggressive fighting.
+They may even engage in play fighting, which looks and sounds different than aggressive fighting.

 Your Cat Wants To Play

 Like their socially outgoing personalities, happy cats are more eager to play.
 But, of course, play can look different for every cat, especially as a kitten grows into adulthood and eventually settles into their senior years.
 So, try a variety of engaging toys that keep them on their toes!

 “Playing with your cat regularly—twice daily in the morning and evening—is highly recommended and is the best way to reduce stress,” Cassiday says.
 When a cat doesn’t have the opportunity to exercise their mind and body, they might end up taking the frustration out on your couch, other pets, or your feet.